okta/terraform-provider-okta/website/docs/r/app_saml.html.markdown

 - `key_id` - Certificate key ID.

+- `key_name` - Certificate name.
+This modulates the rotation of keys.
+New name == new key.

 - `certificate` - The raw signing certificate.

 - `metadata` - The raw SAML metadata in XML.